3SX Performance Polyurethane Motor Mounts

 NEW for 2010!!!
 We have gone a step ahead now!
 Our mounts are ALL NEW!
 We are no longer "refurbing" old stock mounts.
 We are using all brand new steel casings, and aluminum for the upper engine, with our poly pressed in and staked, and NEW center steel pins pressed in.

 Since we are using all NEW mount casings, we are no longer offering the steel upper engine mount.
 But don't fret!
-The mounts are universal to the 3000GT/Stealth/GTO and the aluminum upper will work in ALL years and models!
-So the first generation guys get to save a few pounds as well. :-)
+The mounts are universal to the 3000GT/Stealth/GTO and the aluminum upper will work in 90% of years and models!
+Many first generation guys get to save a few pounds as well. :-)

 Note: These are performance bushings and are harder than the stock rubber mounts.
 You will feel an increase in vibration in the car when at idle, but ride quality while driving should not be affected as inherent road vibrations will prevail over that of the mounts when driving.